lidofinance/lido-node-operator-key-checker-cli/README.md

 --multicall_max_bunch               Max bunch amount of Calls in one Multicall (max recommended 300).
 --multicall_max_workers             Max parallel calls for multicalls.
 --multicall_max_retries             Max call retries.
+-d --details                        More logs about node operators and keys. (only for validate_network_keys)
 ```

 ### Checking Network Keys